katienza/Twitch-Stream-Search-Tool/README.md

 # Twitch-Stream-Search-Tool
-Twitch stream search app using Vanilla JavaScript to fetch and show streams from Twitch API
+Twitch stream search app using Vanilla JavaScript to fetch and show streams from Twitch API based on input from user query

 ## Motivation
 Technical Challenge